xen0vas/xen0vas.github.io/_posts/2019-06-26-SLAE32-assignment-#6-create-polymorphic-shellcode.md

 0
 </pre>

-As previously seen in this article, the length of the new _shellcode_ will be checked in order to be align with the rules of the exercise where the polymorphic version is not allowed to exceed the 150% of the original _shellcode_.
+As previously seen in this article, the length of the new <it>shellcode</it> will be checked in order to be align with the rules of the exercise where the polymorphic version is not allowed to exceed the 150% of the original <it>shellcode</it>.
 The calculation below shows that the exercise rule is followed.

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">
 original shelcode length : 83